marisol-yake/MMM-museum-analytics/README.md

 <br>
 **Link to file:** <a href="./examples/NYC_MoMA_Example/Collections Null Analysis.ipynb">Collections Null Analysis.ipynb</a>
 <br><br>
 This step is crucial for identifying bottlenecks in data work early on and informing the conditions for the remaining analyses.
-By addressing data work processes early on in analysis, the CADA seeks to ensure that data processes actually belong to an organization and can be continued independently.
+By addressing data work processes early on in analysis, the CADA team seeks to ensure that data processes actually belong to an organization and can be continued independently.
 <br><br>**Answers**: *Do the patterns of missing records (data) reveal any challenges to organizational data entry processes?*
 <br>
 **Answers**: *What types of analyses can be used for the current dataset?*